Ray Staples - The Room

 ago, a journey I had always wanted to take, people turned and said,

-Ray's smiling face is seen regularly across Canada and the Arctic
+Ray's smiling face was seen regularly across Canada and the Arctic

 on CITY TV's Thursday edition of CityLine where along with host

-Marilyn Denis and other designers Ray gives tips and answers to
+Marilyn Denis and other designers Ray gave tips and answers to

 questions on decorating the home.
-The comment that Ray often hears
+The comment that Ray often heard

-from people on the street when they stop her is, "We really
+from people on the street when they stopped her was, "We really

 enjoy your show, and we love your honesty."

-Note: There are many more articles on this site.
+NOTE: There are many more articles on this site about great musicians and artists - see Index of Articles.

 |